 Sure, you could go on Amazon and start adding everything that Amazon recommends.
-Maybe you have found a list on Pinterest and you plan on buying every single item on their list because they seem to be a mom that has it together.
+Maybe you have found a list on Pinterest and you plan to buy every single item on their list because they seem to be a mom that has it together.
 Or, perhaps you are adding everything your best friend bought because she's a mom and you trust her opinion.

 You could do that, and you'll likely end up with everything that you need.
 However, you may not end up with products that are the best fit for you and your little one.
 You could also end up buying much more than you actually need.
 Here are some things to consider before you just copy a list from someone else.

 - Lifestyle: Everyone has a specific lifestyle, and your baby items should definitely fit your unique way of living.
 My family chooses to use more natural products that are safe for our baby and pets.
 Therefore, we wanted brands such as Babyganics, WaterWipes, and Seventh Generation.
 If you live organically, you may want cloth diapers instead of disposable ones.
-If you live a cost-effective life, you will likely want generic brands of the higher end stuff.
+If you live a cost-effective life, you will likely want generic brands.
 Do you travel a lot?
 If so, you'll likely want travel gear that will hold up to that.
 Are you an outdoorsy family?
 If you are, find a travel system that will hold up to different terrains.

 Filling up your nursery or designated baby area is very exciting.
 That was my favorite part of baby shopping.
 When I created my list, I added everything that Amazon suggested and all the items that Pinterest pushed.
 Later, I started cutting down the list once I realized that we just didn't need everything.
-I'm so glad I cut back on these things!
+I'm so glad I cut back!
 It saved us some money for other things down the road.

 - Crib or Bassinet: You don't need both if you live in tighter quarters.
-However, just keep in mind that the bassinet will only work while your baby is unable to stand or flip out of it.
-If you have to choose between the two, I would recommend getting a crib and skip the bassinet.
+However, keep in mind that the bassinet will only work while your baby is unable to stand or flip out of it.
+If you have to choose between the two, I would recommend getting the crib.
 If you have a separate room as the nursery, I recommend getting both as you won't want to run to the nursery every time your baby cries in the first few months.

 - Dresser: A dresser or anything that has drawers will be great for keeping clothes, socks, bed sheets, and diapers organized and easily accessible.